OpenDevicePartnership/patina-qemu/Readme.md

 #### Update the Platform FDF File

-The easiest way to inject a new Patina DXE Core driver is to update the platform FDF (`/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf` or `/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf`) file to point to the new file as typically done in UEFI builds that ingest pre-compiled binaries.
+The easiest way to inject a new Patina DXE Core driver is to update the platform FDF file (`/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf` or `/Platforms/QemuQ35Pkg/QemuQ35Pkg.fdf`) to point to the new binary driver file as typically done in UEFI builds that ingest pre-compiled binaries.
 Modify the `SECTION` definition in the `DXE_CORE` file declaration as follows:

 ```cmd
 FILE DXE_CORE = 23C9322F-2AF2-476A-BC4C-26BC88266C71 {